Rimberse/Algorithms-and-Data-Structures/algorithms/miscellaneous/README.md

 ### Description
 To assess the quality of programming education, one parameter is calculated in each group of students — the total number of problems solved by the students.
 It is known that in the first group, the total number of problems solved in the contest is `a`, and in the second group, it is `b`.
 In total, `n` problems were proposed in the contest, and it is also known that each student solved at least one (and no more than `n`) problem.
-Given the values of `a`, `b`, and `n`, determine whether there could have been strictly more students in the first group than in the second.
+Given the values of `a`, `b`, and `n`, determines whether there could have been strictly more students in the first group than in the second.

 ### Problem Statement
 #### Input